JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/aiida-kkr/CLI_tutorial/aiida-kkr_CLI_tutorial.md

-# **AiiDA-KKR command line interface**
+# **AiiDA-KKR command-line interface**

-The AiiDA-KKR plugin comes with a command line interface that exposes some of it's functionalities.
+The AiiDA-KKR plugin comes with a command-line interface that exposes some of its functionalities.

 So far the following commands are available:
 * `aiida-kkr data parameter import` - tool to import calculation parameters from an `inputcard`